Janaka-Steph/tdex-specs/03-swap-protocol.md

 ## Overview

-The **swap protocol** defines the process wich two parties conclude an atomic swap using an interactive exchange of signed messages and Elements transaction.
+The **swap protocol** defines the process which two parties conclude an atomic swap using an interactive exchange of signed messages and Elements transaction.

 Identifying with *Alice* as the **Proposer** and *Bob* the **Responder**: